disi-unibo-nlp/Phunny/src/contamination/README.md

 ## Gemini Inference

-Below a Bash script to use Gemini as a judge through the Gemini API.
+Below a Bash script to use Gemini-1.5-Flash as a judge through the Gemini API.

 ```bash
 #!/bin/bash